-Our graduates are prepared to become leaders in a variety of fields.
-Sociology majors may enter research, community organizing, public administration fields or pursue a graduate education in a variety of disciplines.
+If you graduate with a major in Sociology, you may expect to enter research positions, community organizing, public administration fields, or pursue a graduate education in a variety of disciplines.